garywill/bblsandbox/README.md

     |--layer4a (drop caps; for untrusted companion programs, such as xpra server)
 ```

-(layer2a and layer4a are both for companion programs. layer2a can access real X11, real DBus, and host filesystem, while layer4a doesn't need to access them).
+(layer2a and layer4a are both for companion programs. layer2a can access real X11 and real DBus, while layer4a not).

 **Normal users do not need to edit the default template — only tweak the user options section.**